sgo21/COMP523-myMeds/README.md

   * The process in detail
     * https://firebase.google.com/docs/hosting/quickstart
   * To deploy an updated version of the web application, run the following in the command line:
    1. Make sure you are inside of the project folder by running `cd COMP523-myMeds` in the command line
     2. Type `firebase login` to login with our Firebase credentials
     3. Type `firebase init`
     4. Then type 'Y' in response to the question 'Are you ready to proceed?'
-    5. Select 'Hosting' from the menu
+    5. Use the arrow keys to navigate to the option 'Hosting: Configure and deploy Firebase Hosting sites' from the menu, and press space to select that option and enter to confirm.
-    6. Then you will be asked a series of questions.
-Type in the following answers to those questions:
+    6. Then you will be presented with a series of questions, one by one.
+Type in the following answers to those questions, and make sure to press enter to move on to each next question:
       * What do you want to use as your public directory? **build**
       * Configure as a single-page app (rewrite all urls to /index.html)? **Yes**
       * Set up automatic builds and deploys with GitHub? **No**